NHSDigital/dtos-service-insights/tests/SmokeTests/dtos-service-insights-tests/README.md

 ## Configuration

-Create a new file named `appsettings-local.json` in the config directory of the smoke tests project Copy the template below into the file:
+Create a new file named `appsettings-local.json` in the Config directory of the smoke tests project Copy the template below into the file:

 ```json